driebit/ginger/docs/docker.md

 ### Automatic recompilation does not work

-Inotify is not picking up changes when using IntelliJ (PHPStorm, WebStorm).
+Inotify is not picking up changes.

-**Solution**:
+**Solutions**:

-Disable ‘Use “safe write”’ in IntelliJ’s preferences.
+* If you’re using IntelliJ (PHPStorm, WebStorm), disable ‘Use “safe write”’ in IntelliJ’s preferences.

+* Click the Docker icon, Preferences, Uninstall/Reset and finally the ‘Reset’ button.